 The Vermont COVID-19 Arrearage Assistance Program (VCAAP) has closed.

 The Vermont Emergency Rental Assistance Program for Utility Services (VERAP-U) can provide water/sewer bill assistance to low-income residential renters.
-This program will begin winding down on October 1, 2022 and will end December 31, 2022.
+This program will reduce benefits beginning on October 1, 2022 and will end June 30, 2023.
+New applications will not be accepted after December 31, 2022.
 Find info at https://vtruralwater.org/verap/

 The Vermont Homeowner Assistance Program (HAP) can provide water/sewer bill assistance to homeowners.
 Homeowners can apply at https://vermonthap.vhfa.org/ Utilities can find info and register at https://vermonthap.vhfa.org/serviceProviders